 Yes!
-You will receive an email approximately one week before school starts with information about accessing your child’s class placement and scheduling a brief conference around the first day of school.
+You will receive an email approximately one week before school starts with information about accessing your child’s class placement and scheduling a brief virtual conference around the first day of school.
 Students are welcome to attend this virtual conference.

 How will I know how my child is doing?

 What should I pack for lunch?
 Are there restrictions?

 If your child is especially particular or has food allergies, we suggest you pack a lunch for your child.
 Lunches are stored in students’ cubbies or lockers, so parents should plan lunches that do not require refrigeration.
 We do not have a microwave in the classroom, so lunches cannot be heated.
 Please keep in mind that your child’s teacher may request that you try to avoid certain foods, such as nuts, if one of your child’s classmates has a severe food allergy.
 Lunches should be easy for small hands to manage and eat, as we aim to foster independence and autonomy.

 Who helps my child get School Lunch?

-Lunches for Nursery and Pre-Kindergarten children are assembled by school staff members and brought to the classrooms, with an effort made to select healthy options that will appeal to young (and particular!) taste buds.
+Lunches for Pre-Kindergarten 3 and Pre-Kindergarten 4 children are assembled by school staff members and brought to the classrooms, with an effort made to select healthy options that will appeal to young (and particular!) taste buds.

 How will I know if my child ate lunch?

 Typically, your child’s teachers will return uneaten food to the lunch box so that you can see how much was eaten at the end of the day.
 If you are signed up for the Lunch Program, it is more difficult to get daily feedback on what your child ate.
-That said, if there is a concern, your teacher will let you know.
+That said, if there is a concern, your child's teacher will let you know.